-Each day is divided into eight sessions (four for evening class) for attendance and tardy purposes.
+Each day is divided into eight sessions for attendance and tardy purposes.
 Students missing 30 minutes or more of a session will be counted as one hour absent.
-Students arriving late (less than 30 minutes) for a session, or leaving before the end of a session will be counted tardy for that session.
-A student missing more than 10% of a six week course, twenty-five (25) hours, or 3.1 consecutive days (6.2 consecutive days for evening class) of a course for any reason may be suspended.
+Students arriving late (less than 30 minutes) for a session or leaving before the end of a session will be counted tardy for that session.
+A student missing more than 10% of a six week course, twenty-five (25) hours of a course for any reason may be suspended.
 A student that misses 12 hours of a course or has 5 tardies will be advised that they are at risk of being suspended from the program.
-A student with ten (10) tardies occurrences in any one course may be suspended.
+A student with ten (10) tardy occurrences in any one course may be suspended.